 Even where they are aware and are proactive in dealing with the obligation themselves or appointing their agent to do so, the process has proved to be far from straightforward.

 ICAEW TAXguide 15/20 has been made available to all ICAEW members to help with the process.

 Two new issues have arisen since the start of this tax year.
 The first is resulting in taxpayers having to complete paper returns to avoid incorrect tax calculations and the second means that taxpayers cannot offset overpaid CGT against an income tax liability, forcing them to pay twice and reclaim the CGT.

-There is a problem with submitting a return for a disposal in 2021/22 if one has already been submitted for a disposal in 2020/21.
-If a return is submitted in this situation, an incorrect calculation is likely to be received.
+Until 5 May, there was a problem with submitting a return for a disposal in 2021/22 if one had already been submitted for a disposal in 2020/21.
+When a return for 2021/22 was submitted in this situation, an incorrect calculation was likely to be received.

-HMRC has advised taxpayers in this position to contact its CGT helpline and request a paper return.
+HMRC advised taxpayers in this position to contact its CGT helpline and request a paper return.

 As the first self assessment tax returns are filed for 2020/21 it has become apparent that HMRC systems are not allowing CGT payments already made in accordance with the 30-day obligation to be offset against income tax due for 2020/21.